MailCheck-co/mailcheck.site/src/routes/blog/mailcheck-scholarship-2019/index.md

 date: 18.04.2019
 readingTime: 3 min read
 snippet: We are pleased to announce that Mailcheck Academic Scholarship 2019 is now open to receive new applications.
-desc: Mailcheck Academic Scholarship is now open to receive new applications.
+description: Mailcheck Academic Scholarship is now open to receive new applications.
 How to Apply for this Scholarship and other important details of the programm
 ---

 # Mailcheck scholarship 2019